All major tax inventives and subsidies you need to be aware of when starting a business in France.

 Innovation tax credit (CII) : how to benefit from it?

-The innovation tax credit in France (in French “Crédit d’Impôt Innovation” (C.I.I.)) is a tax measure that enables a partial funding of outlays incurred to enhance the functionnalities of any device on a given market; it can be in the form of a reimbursement or a reduction of corporate tax.
+The innovation tax credit in France (in French “Crédit d’Impôt Innovation” (C.I.I.)) is a tax measure that enables partial funding of outlays incurred to enhance the functionalities of any device on a given market; it can be in the form of reimbursement or a reduction of corporate tax.

-International French group branch offices or subsidiary companies, provided thay are SME under the European definition, can obtain from the French state the reimbursement of up to 30% of their spending to embed new functionnalities on devices, in the same conditions as French companies.
+International French group branch offices or subsidiary companies, provided they are SME under the European definition, can obtain from the French state the reimbursement of up to 30% of their spending to embed new functionalities on devices, in the same conditions as French companies.
 Branch offices are also concerned, that is to say, unincorporated foreign stable establishments in France.

 Because the innovation tax credit in France is a tax measure, it is not subjected to any regulatory framework and is not taken into account for the limit of European public fund aids.